 It has the ability to filter out or ignore information that would create stimulus: sounds, movements, color and threats.
 By doing so, it will prevent you from acting in a way that would trigger a predator’s instinct.
 As a quick example, your brain is able to ignore the sound of a clock or ceiling fan, but it will trigger a fast response if you hear glass break.
 The same goes for any other sound that implies a dangerous scenario.

-Choosing the proper clothing is also another factor that needs proper planning and you should always wear the colors of your environment.
+Choosing the proper clothing is also another factor that needs proper planning.
+You should always wear the colors of your environment.
 If you need to travel through hostile environments, you should at least know some details regarding those environments.
-If you get stuck in a forest, wearing camouflage would be the obvious choice.
+When getting stuck in a forest, wearing camouflage would be the obvious choice.
 If you get stuck in the city, things change entirely and you need to choose your clothing based on the environment and time of the day.

 If you travel during nighttime, you should wear dark clothing (blue, black and grey) that will not reflect light.
 Leather should be avoided, because it reflects light, but also because it makes noise when rubbed against itself.
-You should keep in mind that you need to get rid of accessories such as sunglasses, belt buckles, watches when you travel through hostile environments as those items will twinkle like a beacon.
+Keep in mind that you need to get rid of accessories such as sunglasses, belt buckles, watches when you travel through hostile environments.
+Those items will twinkle like a beacon.
 The same goes for the bulky items from your backpack that could make noise if dangled at a fast pace.